INTERVIEW BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

-Wolf: Yeah, we’ll have to debate when and when the time is right we might as well do that, yeah, that would be good idea?
+Wolf: Yeah, we’ll have to debate when and when the time is right we might as well do that.
+Yeah, that would be a good idea?

-THE GERMAN G3 THING AND LIVE DVD FROM YEAR 2005?
+THE GERMAN G3 THING AND LIVE DVD FROM the YEAR 2005?

-Whatever did happen for planned G3, German version, tour which was announced to happen some years ago with you Michael Schenker and Uli Jon Roth?
+Whatever happened for the planned G3, German version, and tour announced to happen some years ago with you, Michael Schenker, and Uli Jon Roth?

-One more question from the 2005 re union tour.
-There was lot of talk about a live DVD release from that tour but it was never released.
+One more question about the 2005 reunion tour.
+There was a lot of talk about a live DVD release from that tour, but it was never released.
 Whatever did happen for that one?

 Wolf: You should ask form Udo about that?